Memories from the Royal Postmasters Gudhem Repeater Station

 Helge Andersson by the hot bulb engine, the electricity backup generator at the time

-Technology developed over time and and during the late 40s LME (now Ericsson) installed amplification equipment that managed eight simultaneous calls plus a number of other signals on the two wires, ie a total of more than 2,000 connections.
+Technology developed over time and during the late 40s LME (now Ericsson) installed amplification equipment that managed eight simultaneous calls plus a number of other signals on the two wires, ie a total of more than 2,000 connections.
 However, this required additional amplification and small substations were built; for Gudhem, one in Eggby beyond Varnhem and one in Hällestad on the other side of Floby, ie about two kilometers apart.
-There were many call-outs, often in the middle of the night when emergency backup generators refused to start.
+There were many callouts, often in the middle of the night when emergency backup generators refused to start.
 It was on these trips I learned to drive a car while my father reviewed the measurements that were sometimes carried out prior to departure.

 During the early 50s a new cable between Stockholm and Gothenburg was laid, involving new technologies; the coaxial cable had arrived.
-The coax contained four centimeter-thick tubes and each such “wire”, could carry about 960 calls simultaneously.
-This capacity later doubled, totaling more than 10,000 simultaneous connections between the two major cities.
-It was also fascinating, I thought that this cable was under pressure using air tanks to stop water from entering eventual hole in the lead sheath.
+The coax contained four centimetres-thick tubes and each such “wire”, could carry about 960 calls simultaneously.
+This capacity later doubled, totalling more than 10,000 simultaneous connections between the two major cities.
+It was also fascinating; I thought that this cable was under pressure using air tanks to stop water from entering eventual hole in the lead sheath.
 Using this system, you were able to determine where the hole was, which now appears somewhat odd.
 Gösta Frank will correct me if I’m wrong!

 Andersson_och_Gill_reparatorer